bradleysigma/tirules/questions.md

 - What happens if a player wishes to place a monument, but all three are already out?
 Can they scuttle one they control?
 Can they scuttle one another player controls?
 If so, are commodities transferred to the new monument?
 - Alice is on 8VPs with Leadership and controls two monuments.
 Bob is on 9VPs with Imperial and controls one monument.
 All monuments are one commodity short of a VP breakpoint.
 At the start of the status phase, who wins.
 Is it a) all commodities are placed simultaneously, so Alice gains 2VPs and wins with the lower initiative, or b) players resolve commodity placement as abilities, one at a time in initiative order, so Alice places one commodity, goes to 9VPs, then Bob places one commodity, goes to 10VPs, and wins?

+### Rapid Mobilization
+- How are ingress tokens distributed when playing with _Rapid Mobilization_?

 ### Weird Wormholes
 - Do fighters being transported roll, or just fighters II moving under their own power?
 - Do players roll for their ships in a specific order?